 Of course, the offers on our platform don't represent all financial products out there, but our goal is to show you as many great options as we can.

-You may not know what a credit bureau is, but it probably knows a lot about you — more specifically, details about your financial life.
+You may not know what a credit bureau is, but the credit bureaus probably knows a lot about you — more specifically, details about your financial life.

 Credit bureaus are consumer-reporting companies that gather and compile your financial information.
 They sell that information to lenders, landlords, employers and others who use it to help them decide whether to offer you a lease, loan, job or other financial product.

-While there are dozens of consumer-reporting companies across the U.S., many people have heard of the big three: Equifax, Experian and TransUnion.
-Keep reading to learn more about how credit bureaus work.
+While there are dozens of consumer-reporting companies across the U.S., many people have heard of the Big Three: Equifax, Experian and TransUnion.
+But why are these credit bureaus so important to your financial health?
+Read on to learn more.

 Why are credit bureaus important?